kstenerud/streamux/README.md

 |   0   | 16 bit message header |
 |   1   | 32 bit message header |

-The `length field bit count` field determines how many bits of the message header will be used to denote the `length` field.
-The remaining bits will be used to denote the `id` field.
-Both the length and ID field must be at least 1 bit wide, which means that valid values are from 1 to (max-1).
+The `length field bit count` field determines how many bits of the message header will be used for the `length` field.
+The remaining bits will be used for the `id` field.
+Both the length and ID fields must be at least 1 bit wide, which means that valid bit count values are from 1 to (max-1).
 For 16 bit headers, there are 14 bits available for sizing, giving a valid range of 1-13.
 For 32-bit headers, there are 30 bits available for sizing, giving a valid range of 1-29.

-Each peer may specify its own sizing.
-The other peer must adhere to these constraints when receiving and replying to messages, but may specify its own (likely different) parameters for messages it sends.
+Each peer specifies its own sizing, and the other peer must adhere to these constraints when receiving and replying to messages.

 ### Size Mirroring

 A peer may signal that it will mirror the other peer's sizing by specifying `0` for the `length field bit count`.
-When one peer mirrors, both will use the settings of the peer that didn't mirror.
+When one peer mirrors, both will use the sizing of the peer that didn't mirror.

 It is an error if both peers attempt to mirror.
 If a peer that has sent a sizing of 0 also receives a sizing of 0, it must [reject the message](#errors).

-Only use mirroring if you've established an unambiguous convention for which peer shall mirror.
-For example, the peer that mostly takes on a "server" role is usually best suited to be the one to mirror.
+Only use mirroring when you've established an unambiguous convention for which peer shall mirror.
+For example, the peer that mostly takes on a "server" role is usually best suited to be the one that mirrors the other, because a "client" is likely to be in a more varied network environment.

 ### Sizing Considerations

-A smaller length field bit count increases the marginal costs of the header.
-A smaller ID bit count limits the maximum number of simultaneous outstanding operations.
-A larger length field bit count increases the maximum sized buffer, which will require larger memory allocations to support sending and receiving messages.
-A larger ID bit count may require more memory or complexity to keep track of outstanding messages, depending on the implementation.
-Optimal settings will depend on your use case.
+* Small length bit count: Increases the marginal costs of the header, causing data wastage.
+* Large length bit count: Increases the buffer size required to support the maximum message length.
+* Small ID bit count: Limits the maximum number of simultaneous outstanding operations.
+* Large ID bit count: Requires more memory and complexity to keep track of outstanding messages.

 ### Errors

 It is possible that a peer may receive an initiator message that it cannot or will not accept.
-The message may contain invalid data, or may specify a sizing that the peer is unwilling or unable to accommodate (a length bits size allowing 500mb message chunks, for example).
+The message may contain invalid data, or may specify a sizing that the peer is unwilling or unable to accommodate (a length bit count allowing 500mb message chunks, for example).

 To reject the initiator message, a peer sends a [cancel](#cancel) message with ID `0`.
-When an initiator message is rejected, the session is considered "dead" with no chance of recovery, and the connection should be closed.
+When an initiator message is rejected, the session is considered "dead" with no chance of recovery.

 ### Example: